Tohoma/yah/README.md

 A language for CMSI 488

 yah is a statically typed programming language with all of the dynamic benefits.
 It allows for versatile coding how you want, in the way that you you want.
-Prefer using `&&` instead of `and`, or `^` instead of `**`?
+Prefer using `&&` instead of `and`?
 We got your back.
 Taking a dash of swift's type inference with optional explicit assignments, a sprinkle of Python's classes and scoping, a splash of CoffeeScript terseness, and compiling into Javascript gives you the glorious and infamous yah. yaaaaaaaaah.

 # List of Features